rabbitmq/rabbitmq-server/deps/rabbitmq_web_stomp_examples/README.md

-# RabbitMQ Web STOMP Examples Plugin
+# RabbitMQ Web STOMP Examples

-This project contains few basic examples of [RabbitMQ Web STOMP plugin](www.rabbitmq.com/web-stomp.html) usage.
+This RabbitMQ plugin contains few basic examples of [RabbitMQ Web STOMP plugin](www.rabbitmq.com/web-stomp.html) usage.

 It starts a server that binds to port 15670 and serves a few static